obsidianmd/obsidian-help/en/User interface/Workspace/Sidebar.md

 If a sidebar is collapsed, you can open it by clicking on the Arrow icon to expand it.

 This commonly happens when you enable a plugin but can't find it anywhere.
-Chances are the new pane created by the plugin is hidden in one of the sidebars, so be sure to check there.
+Chances are the new tab created by the plugin is hidden in one of the sidebars, so be sure to check there.

 ## Tabs

-By default, plugins will only create new tabs instead of new [[#Panes]].
+By default, plugins will only create new tabs instead of new [[#Tab groups]].

 You can switch between tabs by clicking on the icon.
 A tooltip will also appear to help you identify tabs.